ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Is Single-Threaded, Yet It Runs Asynchronous Code.
-How Does That Work? - <a href="https://medium.com/@kalp.note/node-js-is-single-threaded-yet-it-runs-asynchronous-code-how-does-that-work-cd1822d4890e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Node.js Still Enough?
+When to Move Your Backend to Rust - <a href="https://medium.com/@anshusinghal703/is-node-js-still-enough-when-to-move-your-backend-to-rust-61f5fc0c3f00?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kalp's Note`**
+✍️ **posted by `Anshu Singhal`**

-<blockquote>When developers first learn Node.js, one sentence comes up again and again:
+<blockquote>Alright, so picture this: your Node.js backend, a trusty ol’ workhorse, has been chugging along, handling requests like a champ.
+But…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Prisma Nexus for GraphQL in Node.js: A Step-by-Step Integration Guide (2026) - <a href="https://medium.com/@himanshu.pant415/prisma-nexus-for-graphql-in-node-js-a-step-by-step-integration-guide-2026-195d9133f3c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The One API Design Rule That Simplified My Frontends Forever - <a href="https://blog.devgenius.io/the-one-api-design-rule-that-simplified-my-frontends-forever-3edc5e45df96?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshu Pant`**
+✍️ **posted by `Razvan Ludosanu`**

-<blockquote>Learn how to integrate Prisma Nexus into a Node.js app to build type-safe GraphQL APIs — complete with schema setup, resolvers, and a…
+<blockquote>The hidden cost of inconsistent error responses.
-Continue reading on Medium »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>3.
-From Zero to MERN: Episode 12: Routing in Node.js — Serving the Right Page for Every URL - <a href="https://issackpaul95.medium.com/from-zero-to-mern-episode-12-routing-in-node-js-serving-the-right-page-for-every-url-b89033256334?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client-side routing with React Router: routes, nested routes, params, query strings, navigation… - <a href="https://medium.com/@gm962460/client-side-routing-with-react-router-routes-nested-routes-params-query-strings-navigation-a1ee6ef5d954?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Minoltan Issack`**
+✍️ **posted by `Gautam Makavana`**

-<blockquote>Part 12 of the MERN Stack from Zero series.
-Read Part 11 — HTTP Requests and Responses here
+<blockquote>What is Client-Side Routing?
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Migrated a Real Project to Node’s Native TypeScript: 7 Things That Broke (and the Fixes) - <a href="https://medium.com/@manisuec/i-migrated-a-real-project-to-nodes-native-typescript-7-things-that-broke-and-the-fixes-5d5c06494c5c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js to Rust at Scale: Performance Wins vs. Engineering Friction - <a href="https://levelup.gitconnected.com/node-js-to-rust-at-scale-performance-wins-vs-engineering-friction-a840cf939126?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aditya Suryawanshi`**

+<blockquote>The benchmark looked like a no-brainer.
+Then we shipped it.
+Continue reading on Level Up Coding »</blockquote>

+<h3>5.
+API Authentication Explained: API Key vs Bearer Token (JWT) vs OAuth 2.0 - <a href="https://medium.com/@uyanhewagetr/api-authentication-explained-api-key-vs-bearer-token-jwt-vs-oauth-2-0-d383d7cfdf60?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Prasad`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>I deleted ts-node on a Friday afternoon and shipped a small Express service to staging on node file.ts.
-By Monday morning my CI was on…
+<blockquote>If you’re learning backend development, API integration, Node.js, or preparing for integration engineering roles, authentication is one of…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Demystifying Node.js: Why It Powers the Modern Web (and How It Actually Works) - <a href="https://medium.com/@shilpasree.n.45/demystifying-node-js-why-it-powers-the-modern-web-and-how-it-actually-works-21eb03c1563c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shilpasree N `**

+<blockquote>A beginner-friendly guide to Event Loops, Single-Threading, and why JavaScript conquered the backend.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Cookies vs JWT in Node.js: How They Work, Security Trade-offs, and When to Use Each - <a href="https://javascript.plainenglish.io/cookies-vs-jwt-in-node-js-how-they-work-security-trade-offs-and-when-to-use-each-b9175f678b6a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Developer Awam`**

+<blockquote>Every time you start building an authentication system, the same question comes up: “Should I use JWT or cookies?”
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+Node.js + TypeScript Production Checklist: 12 Things Before You Go Live - <a href="https://medium.com/@chiragmehta900/node-js-typescript-production-checklist-12-things-before-you-go-live-bcbc893e7cd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chirag Mehta`**

+<blockquote>Most Node.js apps skip at least 5 of these.
+Check them before your production launch, not after.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Make Your GitHub Profile Stand Out (Free Generator) - <a href="https://medium.com/@howard6fig/how-to-make-your-github-profile-stand-out-free-generator-a5cc76a4e917?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Can a Ready-Made Taxi Booking Clone Script Still Compete? - <a href="https://medium.com/@allclonescript/can-a-ready-made-taxi-booking-clone-script-still-compete-69fe4e7851f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ben howard`**
+✍️ **posted by `Allclonescript`**

-<blockquote>If you want to make a great first impression as a developer, your GitHub profile README is the best place to start.
-But writing the…
+<blockquote>Discover if taxi booking clone scripts remain a smart and profitable choice in 2026.
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Built an AI That Reads India’s Mind — Here’s How It Works - <a href="https://medium.com/@shreeramkulat/i-built-an-ai-that-reads-indias-mind-here-s-how-it-works-468125b98ada?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Had a 12GB Agent Conversation Log and Only 640MB RAM -Here’s the Python Code That Actually Worked - <a href="https://blog.stackademic.com/i-had-a-12gb-agent-conversation-log-and-only-640mb-ram-heres-the-python-code-that-actually-worked-3d171ee1d187?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreeram Kulat`**
+✍️ **posted by `TensAI`**

-<blockquote>A full-stack deep dive into real-time geospatial news intelligence, RAG pipelines, and why India deserved this tool years ago.
+<blockquote>12GB of nested AI agent logs.
+640MB of RAM.
+Here is the streaming pipeline that actually survived.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>3.
-Building AI Agents Using Laravel Development Systems - <a href="https://pamsalon.medium.com/building-ai-agents-using-laravel-development-systems-2af49c937a71?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is the Difference Between a UX Designer, UI Designer, and Web Designer? - <a href="https://medium.com/@Abhisheksahu20/what-is-the-difference-between-a-ux-designer-ui-designer-and-web-designer-1e62689787a7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pamela Salon`**
+✍️ **posted by `William`**

-<blockquote>Laravel development has always been a solid foundation for business applications.
-This year, it even evolved into a complete platform for…
+<blockquote>You’ve seen these job titles everywhere.
 Continue reading on Medium »</blockquote>

 <h3>4.
-What Features Actually Matter in an AI App Builder: A 2026 Breakdown for Non-Technical Founders - <a href="https://medium.com/@jessicadavis_71678/what-features-actually-matter-in-an-ai-app-builder-a-2026-breakdown-for-non-technical-founders-ec69295548db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Hiring the Best Freelance Web Developer in Gujarat Is a Smart Business Investment - <a href="https://medium.com/@ramoliyajay9/why-hiring-the-best-freelance-web-developer-in-gujarat-is-a-smart-business-investment-4ffdf5fa4f6a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jessicadavis`**
+✍️ **posted by `Ramoliyajay`**

-<blockquote>The promise of AI app builders sounds simple: describe your idea in plain language and receive a working application.
-But Gartner’s…
+<blockquote>In today’s competitive digital landscape, businesses can no longer rely solely on social media or word-of-mouth marketing.
+A professional…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Why I Built a 100% Free, Zero-Weight Web Toolkit: The Story of HereTool - <a href="https://medium.com/@wiwiweek/why-i-built-a-100-free-zero-weight-web-toolkit-the-story-of-heretool-05ad955f0198?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wiwiweek`**

-<blockquote>We’ve all been there.
-You need to quickly format a JSON string, extract a color code from an image, or convert a timestamp.
-You type a…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Silent Data Leak: Hardening Production Gateways Against GraphQL Introspection - <a href="https://medium.com/@Biztechpulsehub/the-silent-data-leak-hardening-production-gateways-against-graphql-introspection-fef05f0ae0f6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BizTech Pulse Hub`**

-<blockquote>The paradigm shift toward dynamic database architectures has fundamentally changed how modern web services communicate.
-For years, system…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Your LLM Obeys 99% of the Time.
-That 1% Is Taking Down Production. - <a href="https://pub.towardsai.net/your-llm-obeys-99-of-the-time-that-1-is-taking-down-production-a6ea1b6f00c1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saurabh Singh`**

-<blockquote>Why few-shot and retry loops can only make bad output unlikely — and how logit masking makes it impossible.
-Continue reading on Towards AI »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>